MystenLabs/sui/crates/sui-framework/docs/kiosk.md

 </dt>
 <dd>
  The ID of the Kiosk the object is being sold from.
- Can be used by the TransferPolicy implementors to ban some Kiosks or the opposite - relax some rules.
+ Can be used by the TransferPolicy implementors to create an allowlist of Kiosks which can trade the type.
 </dd>
 </dl>